top of page

 Sunday choir attendance is usually between 15 and 25 singers.
 The choir rehearses on Sunday morning from 8:45 to 9:30 for the 10:00 am service.
 It is a “drop-in” choir: anyone who shows up at 8:45 am on a Sunday is welcome to sing in the service.

 Most of the choristers choose to be on the GCC choir email list.
 The choir director sends an email on Friday or Saturday with information about the pieces that will be sung on Sunday.
-Anyone who would like to be added to the choir email list can contact Peter Amidon at amidonpeter@gmail.com.
+If you'd like to be added to the list, contact Tom Green (gthomasgreen@gmail.com, 802-254-9562).

 GCC choir directors have composed many choral arrangements specifically for the GCC choir, and numerous videos of the choir singing these and other anthems are archived on GCC’s Youtube channel.
 Here are a few: